GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 	value from the search number in the box at the bottom.
 This box can also be scrolled using the Left/Right keys while inside the results list view.

+Delete Result(s):
+	Result(s) can be removed by highlighting and pressing the Delete key.

 Editable Active Cheats List:
 	Doubleclick address/value to edit.
 Press Enter to commit changes.
 Press ESC or click elsewhere to cancel.